 Please do not utilize the “rush” service in sending your test scores to Columbia; doing so does not speed up the processing of your test scores.
 We obtain all testing via a secure web site to which we are provided access by the appropriate testing agency.

 Columbia reserves the right to not evaluate a candidate whose scores are not reported directly by the testing agency.
+We are unable to guarantee that any scores from tests taken after the deadlines will arrive in time to be reviewed.

 Columbia’s Testing Policy for Score Choice